 How to apply for an authorisation

-- The authorisations are applied for in the Authorisation Service (Customs online services), in the Customs Decision System (EU Trader Portal) or with a form.
+- The authorisations are applied for in the Authorisation Service (Customs online services), in the Customs Decision System (EU Trader Portal), or with a form.
+AEO authorisations are applied for in the eAEO Service (EU Trader Portal).
 Check the authorisation type descriptions on these pages to know which application procedure to use.
 If you are unable to log into the Authorisation Service or the Customs Decisions System, please contact the Customs Information Service.

 - Submit the application well before you need the authorisation.
 Completing the application with care will speed up its processing.